abidueiro/docker-wordpress-alpine/README.md

     vibioh/nginx        17.08 MB
     vibioh/mysql        130.2 MB

+## Forewords

+All images used in this guide are based on the latest alpine image.
+A very light (the lightest ?)
+Linux distributions, shipped with nothing, perfect for making one role image.

 ## Mysql Docker

 In order to run Wordpress, the first thing we need is a database.
 Wordpress works pretty well with MySql, so we will start a container for it.